Saamy Square: Casting

 Apart from Vikram reprising his role, Keerthy Suresh was selected as the female lead.
 Prabhu and comedian Soori were added to cast along with Bobby Simha.
-Trisha was originally going to reprise her role as Bhuvana from the first film, but opted out citing "creative differences"; she was replaced by Aishwarya Rajesh.
+Trisha was originally going to reprise her role as Bhuvana from the first film but opted out, citing "creative differences"; she was replaced by Aishwarya Rajesh.
+Vivek refused to reprise his role from the original film as he felt his character was not well developed in this film.

 Filming

 Despite the commencement of pre-production, the shooting was supposed to be commenced during June or July 2017 as quoted by the film producer.
 Various sources towards reported that the shoot would start towards the end of September 2017.
 Finally, the principal photography commenced in Chennai from 30 September 2017 onwards.
 The director also revealed that the film would be shot in Delhi, Mussoorie and Nepal after shooting considerable portions in Chennai.
 In early October, the film's new title was revealed to be Saamy Square.
-Most of the scenes were shot at various locations within the city of Trivandrum and also in Karaikudi by setting the name of Thirunelveli.
+By July 2018, filming was mostly complete except for a song sequence.

-Release and reception
+Release

+Saamy 2 was released on 21 September 2018.

+Home media

-Saamy 2 received mixed reviews from critics, by criticizing the outdated story, humours, screenplay, music and lack of standard comparing to its first part.
-However, the film's cast performance received praise.
-The film was flagged as a "box-office bomb".
-The satellite rights of the film were sold to STAR Vijay.
-The film was later dubbed and released in Hindi by Pen Movies directly on TV channel Zee Cinema on 10 November 2019.
+The satellite and digital rights of the film were sold to Star Vijay and Disney+Hotstar.
+The film was dubbed and released in Hindi by Pen India Limited and was directly telecasted on Zee Cinema.

-Indiaglitz called the movie A Speedy journeys to Nowhere in their review.
-They added, "Go for this ride if you are a fan of Vikram and are immune to Deja Vu".

 Soundtrack

 The music was composed by Devi Sri Prasad, who replaces the predecessor's music composer Harris Jayaraj.
-This film marks the Tamil comeback of music composer Devi Sri Prasad after a hiatus of three years, whose previous Tamil film was Puli (2015).
+This film marks the Tamil comeback of Prasad after a hiatus of three years, whose previous Tamil film was Puli (2015).

 Sony Music acquired the rights of the soundtrack for the film.
 All lyrics were written by Viveka, except one song, which was penned by the composer himself.

-The first single, "Adhiroobaney," was released on 10 July 2018, with lyrics being penned by Viveka and sung by M. M. Manasi.
-The second single, "Molaga Podiye," soon followed and released on 18 July 2018.
+The first single, "Adhiroobaney," was released on 10 July 2018.
+The second single, "Molagapodiye," soon followed and released on 18 July 2018.
 The full soundtrack album of the Tamil version was released on 23 July 2018.